riccardonicolaidis/Lab_experience_1_LYSO_group_2/Readme.md

 - The script used is LYSO_NaI1_NaI2.c

 ## LYSO Background measurement
-The first mesure consists of the measurement of the background due to the intrinsic radioactivity of the LYSO crystal.
+The first measure consists of the measurement of the background due to the intrinsic radioactivity of the LYSO crystal.
 In order to perform this measurement we have used the following configuration:
 - LYSO crystal in the middle of the experimental setup
 - 2 NaI crystal scintillators
 - Triggering pattern used is given by: NaI1 & NaI2 & LYSO(amplificated) (NOTE: & is a logical AND port)